kjh311/gulp-tutorial2/README.md

-#Creating a Personalized Gulpfile for my repetitive tasks, and template for static site..
+#Creating a Personalized Gulpfile for my repetitive tasks, and template for static site.

 * Watches SCSS, LESS, or  STYLUS files and auto compiles to CSS.
 * Watches for changes in HTML, SCSS, LESS, STYLUS, and JS files and auto-reloads the browser.